 Read this article in DE?

-When you want to start selling on Amazon, your first question might be if it will be profitable?
+If you want to start selling on Amazon, your first question might be whether it will be profitable or not.

 After all, if you start a business on Amazon, you want it to be profitable.

 In fact, you have to make profits, or you don't have a business.